SinaSalimirad/SinaSalimirad/README.md

 > I build scalable and maintainable web applications with a focus on performance, developer experience, and clean architecture.
 I'm currently deepening my expertise in backend systems, infrastructure, and DevOps to become a well-rounded full-stack engineer.

 ## Current Focus
-- Building an open-source privacy-first messaging platform ([Repository](https://github.com/Cockatiel-labs/Cockatiel-Messenger))
+- Building [Cockatiel Messenger](https://github.com/Cockatiel-labs/Cockatiel-Messenger) — a privacy-first open-source messaging platform focused on performance, security, and self-hosting
 - Learning distributed systems, infrastructure, and modern DevOps practices
 - Exploring Bun, Elysia, and high-performance backend architectures